Authorization

 Then I see a json response with 1 song

-When I make an api request (with my auth token) to
+When I make an api request with an API key in the header to

 POST "/api/v1/songs/"